Whimsy Stick

 TL;DR

-What you need: An 8-by-8-foot cleared area, a non-slip mat on hard floors, and a deliberate all-done cue at the end.
-That’s it.
-According to the AKC, drive management is more critical than square footage for apartment dog behavior.
-VCA Animal Hospitals confirms that structured predatory play is among the highest-value enrichment activities for dogs in any living situation.
+What you need: an 8-by-8-foot cleared area, a non-slip mat on hard floors, and a deliberate all-done cue at the end.
+That is it.
+According to the American Kennel Club, drive management is more critical than square footage for apartment dog behavior.
+AVMA behavioral guidance reinforces that structured handler-controlled play is among the highest-value enrichment activities for dogs in any living situation.

 Who This Guide Is For